MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 > The associated notebook for this experiment is 'MaleFemaleKid-model_selection.ipynb'

 ## Number of observations
-The dataset was composed of 180 values of 13 mfccs each.
+The dataset was composed of 180 values with 13 mfccs each.
 This represents all the male, female and kids voices.

 ![MFCCs Men Women Kids](figures/ARN-L3-MFCC-Men-Women-Kids.png){width=80%}